aerospike/aerospike-loader/README.md

 <a name="Installation"></a>
 ## Installation
-* Source code is available on git-hub:
+* Source code is available on github:

         $ git clone git@github.com:aerospike/aerospike-loader.git